Universal-Basic-Compute/serenissima/docs/architecture/economic-simulation.md

 ## Overview

 The economic simulation layer provides realistic economic mechanics that drive gameplay while maintaining historical authenticity.
 It models Renaissance Venetian economic principles while ensuring game balance and player engagement.
+The simulation treats AI and human citizens as equal participants in the economy, with both types following the same economic rules and constraints.

 ## Economic Loop Visualization